• Skip to primary navigation

 • Flour: Plain or all purpose flour is best for a nice light cookie crumb.

-• Black cocoa powder: Black cocoa powder was used here otherwise known as Dutch processed which does taste different from regular cocoa powder in that it has a real deep cocoa taste that lends itself to being more earthy which makes it work perfectly with the white chocolate chunks.
-The black cocoa gives the cocoa cookie a real Oreo flavor which compliments the white chocolate perfectly.
+• Black cocoa powder: Black cocoa powder was used otherwise known as Dutch processed which tastes different from regular cocoa powder.
+With a real deep cocoa taste that is similar to Oreo cookies and balances with the sweet white chocolate chunks perfectly.
 If you do not have black cocoa powder, plain cocoa powder also works a charm here.

 • Baking powder: This helps our cookies rise so they are not stodgy.

-• Chocolate: 56% dark chocolate block was used here because it is less sweet and higher quality than baking chocolate and controls the level of sweetness in the cookies better.
+• Chocolate: The chocolate chunks use 56% dark chocolate block because it is less sweet and higher quality than baking chocolate.
+It also controls the level of sweetness in the cookies better.
 The white chocolate used here has 28% cocoa butter which is a higher quality and melts better into the dough.

 See recipe card for quantities.